desi109/FileSearch/README.md

 #### A command-line application that searches text files

 ### Description
-Read all files in a directory.
+Read all files in a directory.<br>
-Search each file for text matching a regular expression.
+Search each file for text matching a regular expression.<br>
-Add all matching files to a ZIP file.
+Add all matching files to a ZIP file.<br>